ilibilibom/docker-wordpress-nginx/README.md

 docker-compose up -d
 ```

-Now go to your local doamin (or your docker ip - if you didn't add a doamin to your host file) - you should see the following message:
+Now go to your local domain (or your docker ip - if you didn't add a doamin to your host file) - you should see the following message:

 ```
 Yeh !! - Install your PHP aplication here